Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

 Let's add a piece of middleware to the WSGI pipeline.
-"egg:Paste#evalerror" middleware which displays debuggable errors in the browser while you're developing (not recommeded for deployment).
+"egg:Paste#evalerror" middleware which displays debuggable errors in the browser while you're developing (not recommended for deployment).
 Let's insert evalerror into the pipeline right below "egg:repoze.zodbconn#closer", making our resulting ``tutorial.ini`` file look like so: